Teak oil is one of the most popular oils used to protect wood furniture and other woodworking projects.

 When Teak oil is bad, it develops a characteristic appearance and odor which happens because of rotting or spoiling.

-When the Teak oil is contaminated with moisture or atmospheric air several chemical reactions happen to destroy the qualities of the oil.
+When the Teak oil is contaminated with moisture or atmospheric air several chemical reactions happen to destroy the quality of the oil.

 The free radical formation and oxidative damage from rancid odor in Teak oil are harsh and undesirable.